 Chocolate is made from cocoa.

-Cocoa grows only near the equator, and over 60% of the world's cocoa comes from just two countries, Côte d'Ivoire and Ghana.
+Cocoa grows only near the equator, and almost 70% of the world's cocoa comes from just two countries, Côte d'Ivoire and Ghana.

 When people talk about cocoa, these two countries of Côte d'Ivoire and Ghana are called West Africa.